JNightRider/jMe3GL2-examples/README.md

-# jMe3GL2-examples
+# jMe3GL2-examples [ IN PROGRESS ]

-This is a repository hosting examples of 2D games that use the [jMe3GL2](https://github.com/JNightRide/jMe3GL2) library.
+This is a repository hosting examples of 2D games that use the [jMe3GL2](https://github.com/JNightRide/jMe3GL2) library (don't limit yourself with this library, you can integrate 2D games using other libraries).

 Some examples
 - dodge_the_creeps